-The most notable change to the series is that there are now multiple incarnations of The Shredder which appear in this universe the main antagonist being Ultrom Shredder.
-Ultrom Shredder is an alien named Ch'rell from the planet Ultrom and has an appearance similar to that of Krang from the 1987 series who wears a mech suit which resembles the classic Shredder.
-Ultrom Shredder also created the Cyber Shredder whi sis a digital recreation of himself.
+The most notable change to the series is that there are now multiple incarnations of The Shredder which appear in this universe - the main antagonist being Ultrom Shredder.
+Ultrom Shredder is an alien named Ch'rell from the planet Ultrom, and has an appearance similar to that of Krang from the 1987 series who wears a mech suit which resembles the classic Shredder.
+Ultrom Shredder also created the Cyber Shredder who iis a digital recreation of himself.

-The series is often considered to be the best animated incarnation of the franchise as it largely does away with the more child friendly nature of its 1897 counterpart although it still retains many of it's characteristics.
+The series is often considered to be the best animated incarnation of the franchise as it largely does away with the more child friendly nature of its 1897 counterpart.
+However, it still retains many of it's characteristics.

-Being 25 years old when it debuted I was either too busy playing guitar or being drunk to have had the urge to check it out but a recent viewing has left me pleasantly surprised with the content and quality.
+Being twenty-five years old when it debuted, I was either too busy playing guitar or being drunk to have had the urge to check it out, but a recent viewing has left me pleasantly surprised with the content and quality.